mathiasconradt/SETechAssessment/NOTES.md

 # 3. Install the Sysdig Agent(s)
 Installed "Secure for Cloud" via Terraform, sysdig-agent via Helm.

-Issues: I did have some issues trying to deploy "Secure for Cloud" via Cloudformation (regular and lightweight template using AppRunner) on my existing AWS account:
+Issues: I did have some issues trying to deploy "Secure for Cloud" via Cloudformation (regular as well as the lightweight template using AppRunner) on my existing AWS account:

 Lightweight AppRunner Deployment:
 ```